 - Fluctuating Revenue: Since earnings depend on conversions, monthly income can be unpredictable.

-- Not Always User-Friendly: Formats like pop-ups can affect user experience negatively.
+- Not Always User-Friendly: Formats such as pop-ups can negatively affect the user experience.

-- Requires Strategic Content: Works best for blogs that naturally push readers toward actions like booking or sign-ups.
+- Requires Strategic Content: Works best for blogs that naturally drive readers to take actions such as booking or signing up.

 10. Millennial Media